Discovery and recovery of crystalline materials with property-conditioned transformers: Appendices

-The LeMaterial dataset does not contain any functional properties, it is exclusively made up of unlabeled CIFs derived from the source material\cite{lematerial2024}, randomly split into a train:validation ratio of 90:10.
+The LeMaterial dataset does not contain any functional properties; it is exclusively made up of unlabeled CIFs derived from the source material~\cite{lematerial2024}, randomly split into a train:validation ratio of 90:10.
+The dataset was accessed in April 2025.

-For property-labeled datasets, we firstly consider the MatterGen Alex-MP-20 data\cite{zeniGenerativeModelInorganic2025}, accessed April 2025.
-Structures have at most 20 atoms per unit cell and an $E_{\text{hull}}^{\text{PBE}}$ of at most $0.1 eV$/atom.
-All structures are relaxed with DFT using a PBE functional with corrections based on the Materials Project\cite{jainCommentaryMaterialsProject2013} for energy consistency.
-All Mattergen datasets were randomly split into train:validation sets with a 90:10 ratio.
-The \textbf{MatterGen Density Subset} considered for the porous silicate study was curated by calculating density using pymatgen's \texttt{Structure.density} in (g/cm$^3$). $E_{\text{hull}}^{\text{PBE}}$ values were taken directly from the base dataset.
+For property-labelled datasets, we first consider the Alex-MP-20 data~\cite{zeniGenerativeModelInorganic2025}, accessed April 2025.
+Structures have at most 20 atoms per unit cell and an $E_{\text{hull}}^{\text{PBE}}$ of at most~\SI{0.1}{\electronvolt/atom}.
+All structures are relaxed with DFT using a PBE functional with corrections based on the Materials Project~\cite{jainCommentaryMaterialsProject2013} for energy consistency.
+All MatterGen datasets were randomly split into train:validation sets with a 90:10 ratio.
+Without any property labels, this is the \textbf{Alex-MP-20 dataset}.
+The \textbf{MatterGen Density Subset} considered for the Dataset Size study was curated by calculating density using pymatgen's \texttt{Structure.density} in (\si{g/cm^3}). $E_{\text{hull}}^{\text{PBE}}$ values were taken directly from the base dataset.
 Density and $E_{\text{hull}}^{\text{PBE}}$ were normalised using Min-Max method.
-To generate XRD spectra for conditioning vector in \textbf{MatterGen XRD} dataset, XRD patterns were calculated with Pymatgens XRDCalculator at the CuK$\alpha$ wavelength.
+To generate XRD spectra for the conditioning vector in the \textbf{MatterGen XRD} dataset, XRD patterns were calculated with pymatgen's XRDCalculator at the CuK$\alpha$ wavelength.
 The 20 most intense Bragg peaks and their 2$\theta$ positions were stored.
-The intensities and 2$\theta$ values were normalised with Min-Max normalisation where 0:90 for 2$\theta$ and 0:100 were used for min-max ranges.
-Patterns with under 20 Bragg peaks were padded with $[-100]$ tokens, indicating a heterogeneous `missing value'.
+The intensities and 2$\theta$ values were normalised with Min-Max normalisation where 0:90 were used for 2$\theta$ and 0:100 were used for min-max ranges.
+Patterns with under 20 Bragg peaks were padded with $[-100]$ tokens, indicating a heterogeneous ``missing value''.

-The Materials Project API was queried to to make the \textbf{MP Bandgap} dataset\cite{jainCommentaryMaterialsProject2013}, accessed in April 2025.
+The Materials Project API was queried to create the \textbf{MP~Bandgap} dataset~\cite{jainCommentaryMaterialsProject2013}, accessed in April 2025.
 All structures are relaxed with DFT using a PBE functional with the Materials Project corrections.
 Band gaps and $E_{\text{hull}}^{\text{PBE}}$ were retrieved directly from the API.
 Materials with null band gaps were removed.
-The database was randomly split into train:validation sets of 90:10 ratio.
+The database was randomly split into train and validation sets in a 90:10 ratio.